oatlog/oatlog/doc/report/main.typ

 input declaration interface takes the form of a syntactic pattern over terms in the IR, which the peephole engine is able to incrementally resolve into a set of candidate locations.
-Once a pattern match is found, some rewrite rules may need to run arbitrary logic to figure out whether their optimizations are applicable and how to modify the program, but other rewrite rules may directly specify a syntactic rewrite performing the optimization.
+Once a pattern match is found, some rewrite rules may need to run arbitrary logic to figure out whether their optimizations are applicable and how to modify the program, but simpler rewrite rules may directly specify a syntactic rewrite performing the optimization.
 In this latter case we have a purely syntactic rewrite rule, such as `Add(Const(a), Const(b)) => Const(a+b)` or `Add(Mul(a,b), Mul(a,c)) => Mul(a, Add(b,c))`, which not only are easy to state but also easier to reason about than ad-hoc passes, expressed in possibly very many lines of code.
 Many but not all optimizations can be implemented as single syntactic rewrites.
-More complicated optimizations may be implemented through multiple rewrites, especially with the aid of e-class analyses @egg @egglog.
+More complicated optimizations may be implemented through multiple rewrites, especially with the aid of lattice-based analyses @egg @egglog.

 In summary, peephole optimization has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
 Peephole rewriting